UBC-CIC/call-center-historical-audio-processing/audio-processing-backend/README.md

 and provides PII redaction for audio files and their corresponding metadata received from the frontend, and indexes the resulting processed transcripts into an Elasticsearch domain for future querying during ongoing calls.
 This portion of the solution leverages Amazon Transcribe, Amazon Comprehend, Amazon Elasticsearch, AWS Step Functions and AWS Lambda.
-Do note that this stack should be deployed first as the realtime call transcription stack with AWS Connect Integration has a dependency on this stack.
+Do note that this stack should be deployed first as the real-time assistant stack with AWS Connect Integration has a dependency on this stack.

 ## Deployment Steps